-Date of Meeting 7 June 2018 Subject of Report High-Level Implementation Plan for Dorset Council Executive Summary This report provides the outline Implementation Plan for Dorset Council as required by the The Bournemouth, Dorset and Poole (Structural Changes) Order 2018 which came into force on May 26 2018.
-The nature of the size, complexity and speed of this programme mean that the 'Shaping Dorset Council Plan' is a live document and will be updated to reflect the data, information and issues that will be established and arise during the process.
+Date of Meeting 18 June 2018 Subject of Report High-Level Implementation Plan for Dorset Council Executive Summary This report provides the outline Implementation Plan for Dorset Council as required by the Bournemouth, Dorset and Poole (Structural Changes) Order 2018 which came into force on May 26 2018.
+The nature of the size, complexity and speed of this programme means that the 'Shaping Dorset Council Plan' is a live document and will be updated to reflect the data, information and issues that will be established and arise during the process.
 This plan describes the scope, planning process, organisation and resources of the programme, its governance and leadership and also sets out the high-level timeline, estimated budget, reporting process and risks identified.
-Finally, this paper details the proposed Implementation Team, required by the Structural Change Order, and seeks approval from Shadow Council that these arrangements described meet the obligation of the Order.
+Finally, this paper details the proposed Implementation Team, required by the Structural Change Order, and seeks approval from Shadow Executive Committee that these arrangements described meet the obligation of the Order.
 Budget Implications None directly for the Shadow Council.
-Recommendation The Shadow Council is asked to: 1) Adopt this plan and note that further iterations and updates on progress against this plan will be brought forward and overseen through the Shadow Executive Committee arrangements at intervals to be agreed.
-2) Approve the proposed Implementation Team Appendices Report Originator Name: Keith Cheesman, Programme Director Contact: 01305 221227
+Recommendation The Shadow Executive Committee is asked to support the Shadow Dorset Council's decisions on 7 June 2018 to: Adopt this plan and note that further iterations and updates on progress against this plan will be brought forward and overseen through the Shadow Executive Committee arrangements.
+Approve the proposed Implementation Team.
+To approve the plan's reporting intervals to the Shadow Executive.
+Appendices June 2018 Highlight Report Report Originator Name: Keith Cheesman, Programme Director Contact: 01305 221227